WillemVanCaspel/PRISM/README.md

 - compile
 - sbash modrun.sh

-By default, simulation results will be sent to the /output directory.
+By default, simulation results will be sent to the output directory.